Table of Contents

 Ideally, two of your “most meaningful” experiences should be related to medicine, volunteerism/ community service, science, research, clinical experiences, or teaching.
 It would seem suspect, for example, if your three “most meaningful” entries were about extracurricular hobbies or activities that had nothing to do with endeavors that medical school admissions committees value most.

-Can I Recycle My AMCAS Personal Statement?
+Can I Write About the Same Activities in my AMCAS Personal Statement?

-While it is fine if there is topic overlap between your most meaningful entries and your personal statement (this is the case for the majority of applicants) you want to write about each experience differently in the two documents.
+Absolutely and most applicants do!
+However, while it is fine if there is topic overlap between your most meaningful entries and your personal statement (this is the case for the majority of applicants) you want to write about each experience differently in the two documents.

 Working on your AMCAS Work and Activities?
 Understand these key medical school admissions stats.